-Section IX.
-Miscellaneous
+Section X. Miscellaneous

-Rule 33: Remote Requirements.
+Rule 33.
+Remote Requirements.

 - Rule 33.1: Hearings.
-Consistent with the Rules for Courts-Martial and applicable Coast Guard instructions, a military judge may conduct remote hearings as needed to complete Article 30a sessions for pre-referral subpoenas, orders, or warrants, or Article 39(a) sessions for arraignments, motions practice, and any other sessions permitted by the military judge.
-Remote hearings occur when the military judge is located in a different site than the accused and court reporter. - (a) The accused must be physically located with at least one defense counsel during any remote hearing at which the accused is entitled to be present. - (b) Guilty pleas will not be accepted remotely. - (c) Two-way audio and visual transmissions (in color) shall be utilized to conduct remote sessions of court. - (d) The Government will ensure that all sites satisfy technology and security requirements. - (e) Knowledgeable support personnel shall be available at both locations to assist with technical issues that may arise. - Rule 33.2: Testimony.
+Consistent with the Rules for Courts-Martial and applicable Coast Guard instructions, a military judge may conduct remote hearings as needed to complete Article 30a sessions for pre-referral subpoenas, orders, or warrants, or Article 39(a) sessions for arraignments, motions practice, and any other sessions permitted by the military judge. - (a) The accused must be physically located with at least one defense counsel during any remote hearing at which the accused is entitled to be present. - (b) Guilty pleas will not be accepted remotely unless the military judge determines the conditions are met as required by R.C.M.
+804(a)(3)(B). - (c) Two-way audio and visual transmissions (in color) shall be utilized to conduct remote sessions of court. - (d) The Government will ensure that all sites satisfy technology and security requirements. - (e) Knowledgeable support personnel shall be available at all locations to assist with technical issues that may arise. - Rule 33.2: Testimony.
 Separate from remote hearings-and consistent with the Rules for Courts-Martial-the military judge may permit witnesses to testify via electronic means.
 The court reporter will transcribe the witness' testimony in the same manner as a normal witness. - Rule 33.3: Appearances.
 The military judge may allow a counsel to appear via electronic means.
-The court reporter will transcribe the counsel's statements in the same manner as though the counsel was present in court. - Rule 33.4: Attendance.
-SVC and (alleged) victims may attend court proceedings via electronic means in accordance with Rule 8.3.

-Rule 33.5: Public Access.
+The court reporter will transcribe the counsel's statements in the same manner as though the counsel was present in court. - Rule 33.4: Remote Attendance.
+Following a showing of good cause, at the discretion of the military judge, the SVC and (alleged) victims may attend court proceedings via electronic means in accordance with Rule 8.3 and R.C.M.
+804(e). - Rule 33.5: Public Access.
 Remote sessions are open to the public at the site designated by the presiding military judge consistent with the 6th Amendment, R.C.M.
-504(d)(1) and R.C.M.
-804.

-Rule 33.6: Loss of Communications.
+504(d)(1), R.C.M.
+804, R.C.M.
+806. - Rule 33.6: Loss of Communications.
 An automatic recess will be taken if communications (audio or video) are lost during a session conducted by remote means.
 The court reporter shall make the appropriate notation in the record and cease recording the court session.
 Once full communications are restored, the military judge will call the court back to order.

-Rule 34: Contempt Proceedings
+Rule 34.
+Contempt Proceedings